|

 contributing to a shared archive.

 The concept of the course speaks to these concerns.
-How to these
+How do these

 systems--the written, the performed, the digital--work together